 Other people are fascinated by watching what Blender can do, also because I often problem-solve with it.
 I come from years of 3ds Max and XSI and I also know Maya pretty well, so I know the weak points of all the mainstream software.
 When people ask me why I use Blender I often say that I use it because it's powerful, not because it’s free.

+Yes, I worked on the cinematics and the posters for the fourth game in that franchise.
+I was lucky enough to work on specific yellow and fire-tailed pocketable monsters as well as the silent hero from another beloved Nintendo franchise.
 All the character were made entirely in Blender, even the texture painting and shape keys.
 After that, they were exported into Maya and rendered in Vray.

 As for games, Dark Souls 3 was the most formative experience.
 In fact, I worked at FromSoftware for a year with a great team and we built up the game in a really short amount of time, considering that the pre-production was longer than the production itself.